-As if helping Spider-Man save the multiverse from ripping apart wasn’t enough dimensional heroics for Stephen Strange, his sophomore solo movie is preparing him to head down some dark paths — with a few old friends and an old foe ready to meet him in the multiverse.
+As if helping Spider-Man save the multiverse from ripping apart wasn’t enough dimensional heroics for Stephen Strange, his second solo movie sees him head down some dark paths — with a few old friends and new characters ready to meet him in the multiverse.

-Disney and Marvel Studios have officially released the first look at Sam Raimi’s Doctor Strange sequel.
+Disney and Marvel Studios officially released the first look at Sam Raimi’s Doctor Strange sequel in December:

-First attached to the end of Spider-Man: No Way Home, the teaser introduced returning star Benedict Cumberbatch as Stephen Strange, WandaVision’s Elizabeth Olsen as Wanda Maximoff, the Scarlet Witch, and Chiwetel Ejiofor as returning villain Mordo.
-The trailer also offers a glimpse of the debut of Xochitl Gomez as America Chavez, best known as a member of the Young Avengers in Marvel’s comics.
+First attached to the end of Spider-Man: No Way Home, the teaser introduced returning star Benedict Cumberbatch as Stephen Strange, WandaVision’s Elizabeth Olsen as Wanda Maximoff, the Scarlet Witch, and Chiwetel Ejiofor as returning character Mordo.
+The trailer also offered a glimpse of the debut of Xochitl Gomez as America Chavez, best known as a member of the Young Avengers in Marvel’s comics.

-We’ll also get Benedict Wong (as Wong, the scene-stealing magician) and Rachel McAdams will also return as Christine Palmer despite the franchise not really giving her much to do so far.
+We also get Benedict Wong back as Wong, the scene-stealing magician, and Rachel McAdams returning as Christine Palmer, despite the franchise not really giving her much to do so far.

 It’s inspired by classic horror movies, but it was originally ‘too weird’

-Early interviews with the director indicated he wanted to make a “scary” and weird film, and while it’s unclear whether this was the reason he left the project, it’s fair to say his vision didn’t align with Marvel’s own.
+Early interviews with the director indicated he wanted to make a “scary” and weird film, and while it’s unclear whether this was the reason he left the project, it’s fair to say his vision didn’t align with Marvel’s.

 Instead, the company hired Sam Raimi, who has a long history with both Marvel (as the director of the 2000s-era Spider-Man films) and horror (the Evil Dead franchise).

-Despite Derrickson leaving the project, it does appear Multiverse of Madness will retain some of its original horror elements.
-In a recent interview with Glamour, star Elizabeth Olsen described the film as “a bonkers movie” with a “horror show vibe”.
-So while we may not see the original vision for the movie, there’s still going to be plenty of chaos.
+Despite Derrickson leaving the project, it does appear Multiverse of Madness retains some of its original horror elements.
+In an interview with Glamour, star Elizabeth Olsen described the film as “a bonkers movie” with a “horror show vibe”.
+So while we may not see the original vision for the movie, there’s still plenty of chaos.

-Set after the events of No Way Home — with the trailer echoing dialogue from that movie as Strange warns Peter Parker that the multiverse is a concept “about which we know frighteningly little” — Multiverse of Madness sees Strange and the MCU’s Sorcerer Supreme, Wong (the returning Benedict Wong), grapple with the aftermath of that film’s tampering with space-time, opening up new threats to the nature of the multiverse’s very existence.
+Set after the events of No Way Home — with the trailer echoing dialogue from that movie as Strange warns Peter Parker that the multiverse is a concept “about which we know frighteningly little” — Multiverse of Madness sees Strange and the MCU’s Sorcerer Supreme, Wong, grapple with the threat of the multiverse, opening up new threats to the nature of the multiverse’s very existence.

 Let’s talk about America Chavez